 Z score to P-value conversion table

-Below are some commonly encountered standard scores and their corresponding p-values, assuming a one-tailed hypothesis.
+Below are some commonly encountered standard scores and their corresponding p-values and percentiles, assuming a one-tailed hypothesis.

 One-tailed vs. two-tailed p-values

 There are wide-spread misconceptions about one-tailed and two-tailed tests, often referred to as one-sided and two-sided hypotheses, and their corresponding p-values .
 This is not surprising given that even the Wikipedia article on the topic gets it wrong by stating that one-sided tests are appropriate only if "the estimated value can depart from the reference value in just one direction".
 Consequently, people often prefer two-sided tests due to the believe that using one-tailed tests results in bias, and/or higher than nominal error rates (type I errors), as well as that it involves more assumptions (about the direction of the effect).